Matrix Completion with Nonconvex Regularization: Spectral Operators and Scalable Algorithms: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present a systematic experimental study of the statistical properties of estimators obtained from~\eqref{nonconv-prob-1} for different choices of penalty functions.
 We perform our experiments on a wide array of synthetic and real data instances.
+Recall that the majority of the algorithmic guarantees proved in Section \ref{sec3} rely on the condition $\nu^{\dagger}(\ell)+\ell>0$.
+For MC+ penalty functions, it is straightforward to verify that $\nu^{\dagger}(0)>0$ as long as $\gamma \in (1,\infty]$.
+Hence we will use $\ell=0$ in \textsc{NC-Impute} throughout this section.